maxitg/SetReplace/README.md

 to see the full list and explore.

-## Neat examples
+## Rules with Complex Behaviors

-One example of a class 3 or 4 (unclear which) system is
+One example of an interesting system (credit to Stephen Wolfram) is
 ```
 In[.] := GraphPlot[
  UndirectedEdge @@@